Skip to main content

 • People whose leases do not automatically renew may be asked to sign a new lease with the new landlord or move out.

 People who want to end a lease due to a change in ownership can follow the instructions for Negotiating a move-out agreement without going to court.
-Tearing up a copy of the lease, marking it void, or refusing to pay rent do not end an existing lease.
+Tearing up a copy of the lease, marking it void, or refusing to pay rent will not end an existing lease.

-These rules do not apply to subsidized housing, including people who pay rent with a Housing Choice Voucher (HCV), or live in project-based or public housing.
-When property is sold in a foreclosure or tax sale, the judge may issue eviction A court case brought by a landlord to get a tenant to move out orders requiring tenants to vacate.
+If the security deposit A payment the tenant makes to the landlord at the start of a lease.
+It can be used if the tenant doesn't pay rent or damages the rental unit. is not returned on time, the tenant A person who rents a space can sue either landlord or both.
+The tenant can only recover the deposit from one of them.
+Different rules apply if the building is sold in foreclosure.
+When property is sold in a foreclosure or tax sale, the judge may also issue eviction A court case brought by a landlord to get a tenant to move out orders requiring tenants to vacate.
 Learn more about Foreclosure for tenants.

 When can a tenant end their lease early?
+Copy link to this question The link has been copied. ×

 Ending a lease early is sometimes called “breaking a lease.”
 Getting out of a lease can be difficult unless both parties agree.
-There are special legal protections that can help with breaking a lease for:

 • Tenants who experience domestic violence,